michaelplazek/phab-analytics/README.md

-# phab-analytics
+# phabulous-analytics
-Run analytics on Uber Phabricator users to determine things like monthly diff/review counts.
+Run analytics on Phabricator users to determine things like monthly diff/review counts.

 ## Usage